 Telling stories is part of what makes us human, so the history of podcasting is really part of the bigger picture history of mankind's progress in storytelling.
 It's useful to know where things came from if you want to know where they're going, so let's dive in.
-Also - stick around at the end for a nice infographic summarising this history.
+Also - stick around at the end for a nice infographic summarising podcasting history.

 How Storytelling Evolved of the Years